FrazzIe/model-menu/README.md

 **Version 2.7**

 * Working on FXServer
-* You know have to press F to save your ped model (so less calls to the database)
+* You now have to press F to save your ped model (so less calls to the database)
 * Can't remember what else.. -.-

 **Screentshots**